BlenderCN-Org/makehumanjsonexporter/README.md

 ### Installation guide
-Step-1: Clone the repository in the home directory.
+Step-1: Clone the repository in the home directory with `git clone https://github.com/norahabsentia/makehumanjsonexporter`.
+Copy the makehuman folder in `~/` dirextory.

 Step-2: Run the following commands.
 1. `sudo apt-get update`